Nudging has established itself as an effective tool for subtly and ethically influencing behavior.

-Nudging, or "prodding" in German, has emerged as an effective tool to subtly and ethically influence behavior.
-Originating in behavioral economics, nudging theory has found profound implications in areas such as politics, marketing, and public health.
+Originating in behavioral economics, nudging theory has had a profound impact in areas such as politics, marketing and public health.

 Definition and explanation of nudging